-Point-by-point response to comments from the editor and all issues raised by referees.
-Responses are shown in indented paragraphs.
+Here are point-by-point response to comments from the editor and all issues raised by referees.
+Our responses are shown in indented paragraphs.

 Response to Editor's comments (partial):

 Please note that the title of the paper may not contain punctuation or exceed 90 characters (including spaces).
 We suggest simply "Measurement of Parity Violation in Electron-Quark Scattering".